AutodeskAILab/Fusion360GalleryDataset/tools/fusion360gym/README.md

 # Fusion 360 Gym
 A 'gym' environment for training ML models to design using Fusion 360.
-Consists of a 'server' that runs inside of Fusion 360 and receives design commands from a 'client' running outside.
+The Fusion 360 Gym wraps the underlying [Fusion 360 Python API](http://help.autodesk.com/view/fusion360/ENU/?guid=GUID-A92A4B10-3781-4925-94C6-47DA85A4F65A) and serves as the environment that interacts with an intelligent agent for the task of CAD reconstruction.

 ![Fusion 360 Gym](https://i.gyazo.com/4b98f02afa1328da11f7a5dd6ae1a0cd.png)

-## Server
+## Setup

 ### Install Fusion 360
 The first step is to install Fusion 360 and setup up an account.
 As Fusion 360 stores data in the cloud, an account is required to login and use the application.
 Fusion 360 is available on Windows and Mac and is free for students and educators.
-[Follow these instructions](https://www.autodesk.com/products/fusion-360/students-teachers-educators) to create a free educational license.
+[Follow these instructions](https://www.autodesk.com/products/fusion-360/students-teachers-educators) to create a free educational license and download Fusion 360.
 Although Fusion 360 is a cloud connected desktop application, the Fusion 360 Gym does all processing locally.

+### Python Requirements
+Tested with Python 3.7 and uses the following packages:
+- `psutil` tested with 5.7.0
+- `requests` tested with 2.23.0

+## Server
+The Fusion 360 Gym consists of a 'server' that runs inside of Fusion 360 and receives design commands from a 'client' running outside.
+The server and client can be on separate machines, provided they can communicate via a network.

 ### Running
 1. Open Fusion 360